 Avoid It By ⇒ Holding yourself to a higher standard of integrity than the average fitness brand.
 Stick to claims that are scientifically accurate to ensure that your customers don’t feel mislead or disappointed.
 Make an advert that you’d be proud to show to your Grandma!

-#5 – Not Going The Extra Mile To Stand Out
+#5 – Go The Extra Mile To Stand Out

 This shift in people’s attention means that you need to work even harder to stand out.
 It’s not enough to place a full page advert in a magazine and expect people to read it – you need to find a way to differentiate yourself from the noise.